gthvn1/pocframe/README.md

   - Receives Ethernet frames and responds
   - Press Ctrl-C to stop it cleanly

-- Start the proxy: `just proxy`
+- Start the proxy: `just rust-proxy` or `just zig-proxy`, both are working.
-  - The Rust client connects to the veth interface and sends Ethernet frames to the server
+  - The client connects to the veth interface and sends Ethernet frames to the server
   - Also listens for user input
   - Press Ctrl-C to stop it cleanly